Pulsar7/CatchMe/README.md

 ## Server Explanation

 The server is summarized a [**Flask**](https://flask.palletsprojects.com/en/2.1.x/) API, which is communicating with the client.
+The location data sent by the client is cached for a short time in order to calculate the distance with the other players.
+Each game is also written to the MongoDB with the players and remains stored until the respective game ends.
 The configuration data is stored in the <code>conf.json</code>-file and can be modified at will.
 But you should be aware that careless changes can affect the functioning of the server.

 ## Server Deployment
 When you decided to self host a CatchMe-Service, please follow these points: